-After School Pick Up 11:30 - 12:00 PM (by 12:30 PM for students with elementary siblings)
+• After School Pick Up 12:00 PM - 12:30 PM

-DROP OFF AND AFTER SCHOOL PICK UP Drop Off:
+DROP OFF AND AFTER SCHOOL PICK UP (K-6 Grade) Drop Off:

-Before 7:15 AM - Students should not routinely be dropped off prior to 7:15 AM without permission from administration unless they are enrolled in extended care.
-Students in grades 7-8 should report to Extended Care and students in grades 9-12 will need to report to the elementary benches until the 7:15 AM bell.

-- Between 7:15 7:50 AM All students must be dropped off at the junior high entrance. - After 7:50 AM All students must enter through main office doors, obtain a tardy pass, and report to homeroom.
+- Before 7:40 AM All students must enter through the main office doors.
+Parents must pull into a designated parking spot.
+Students should not routinely be dropped off prior to 7:40 AM without permission from administration unless they are enrolled in extended care.
+Students should report to Extended Care upon arrival. - Between 7:40 8:20 AM All students must be dropped off in the elementary drop zone in the playground area (7-12 grade students may be dropped in the elementary drop zone if they have a sibling in K-6). - After 8:20 AM All elementary students must enter through main office doors, obtain a tardy pass, and report to homeroom.
 Parents must pull into a designated parking spot.